 There are several positive aspects of my experience working in a hot hub as a practice nurse.
 While practicing under supervision and shadowing a senior clinician, I have gained first-hand experience of clinical history taking and physical assessment in acute cases that present in primary care.
 I have gained invaluable insight into clinical presentations of symptomatic patients that are unwell, the importance of a patient’s medical history and the relevance of physical examination in adding insightful information to the clinical prognosis.
 I have also experienced escalation of a patient that needs urgent care by continuous monitoring for potential signs of deterioration until the ambulance arrives, communication with the patient about the medical findings in relation to their current condition and the need for continuity of care provision in the hospital setting, as well as handover of care for the patient to the paramedics.

-It is a privilege from both a personal and professional perspective to be in a position as a nurse to help people at a time of need, to compassionately care for people when not only their health but their whole livelihoods have been affected and the impact of the crisis may be impacting on their physical and mental health too.
+It is a privilege from both a personal and professional perspective to be in a position as a nurse to help people at a time of need, to provide compassionate care for people during the Covid-19 crisis, which may be impacting on their physical and mental health too.
 As a practice nurse, it is rewarding to care for people in the local community, to care for members of a family across all age ranges, from cradle to grave.
 It is dear to me to recollect one of the patients with Covid-19 in the hot clinic that was grateful to see a practice nurse familiar to her and expressed appreciation once more for the immunisations I administered her child the previous year following recovery from a cancer diagnosis.

 In addition to the profound changes in the way we deliver services in primary care, several guidelines about clinical practice have been published during the pandemic.
 Arguably, one that has made the headlines repeatedly and raised countless debates has been the availability and adequate provision of PPE.
 It may be the first time for some clinicians in general practice to hear about donning and doffing personal protective equipment and following a protocol relevant to a specific healthcare setting.
 In the hot hub I manage the provision of PPE available for the clinical session, this involves ensuring that we have the adequate quantity of PPE to run the clinic, carrying out an inventory of the PPE in stock and ordering more when necessary.
 I also check the hub emergency drugs and equipment regularly.